-Next thing we need to take care of is the WordPress config file.
+The next thing we need to take care of is the WordPress config file.

 In the WordPress installation directory, you could see the wp-config.php file.
 Edit it.
 In some cases, the plugin will add a code something like this:

 (define(‘WP_CACHE’, true) )

-Search for it in the wp-config.php file.
-If you found it, simply remove it from the file.
+wp-config.php file.
+If you found it, simply remove the code from the file.

-Great.
 The next thing we need to check is the .htaccess file.
 Just open the file in the editor.

 In our case, the .htaccess file is a clean one!
-If you see any codes added by W3 Total Cache plugin, simply remove those codes and save the file.
+If you see any codes added by the W3 Total Cache plugin, simply remove those codes and save the file.

 NOTE: Always be careful while playing with the WordPress core files.
 We recommend you take a complete website backup before editing the files.
 This can be done from your cPanel or using any backup plugins like BackupBuddy.

-W3 Total Cache Alternatives
+W3 Total Cache Alternatives W3 Total Cache Alternatives

 As you can see, deleting the plugin is pretty simple.
 You can do it without getting help from a freelancer.
-Just follow our guide and you are done!.
+Just follow our guide, and you are done!.

-If you are still having trouble for deleting the plugin, you could contact us.
+If you are still having trouble deleting the plugin, you could contact us.
 We will probably help you to fix every issue if you are a pure beginner.

 Found this post helpful?
 Probably you may want to consider sharing this tutorial post with your friends and fellow bloggers on social media.